markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     the given machine.

-    For scheduler and local universe jobs, the requirements expression is evaluated against the ``Scheduler`` ClassAd which represents the the *condor\_schedd* daemon running on the submit machine, rather than a remote machine.
+    For scheduler and local universe jobs, the requirements expression is evaluated against the Scheduler ClassAd which represents the the *condor\_schedd* daemon running on the submit machine, rather than a remote machine.
 Like all commands in the submit description file, if multiple requirements commands are present, all but the last one are ignored.
 By default, *condor\_submit* appends the following clauses to the requirements expression:

     #.
 Arch and OpSys are set equal to the Arch and OpSys of the submit
        machine.
 In other words: unless you request otherwise, HTCondor will give your job machines with the same architecture and operating system version as the machine running *condor\_submit*.
     #.
-Cpus >= RequestCpus, if the job ClassAd attribute ``RequestCpus``
+Cpus >= RequestCpus, if the job ClassAd attribute RequestCpus is
-       is defined.
+       defined.
     #.
-Disk >= RequestDisk, if the job ClassAd attribute ``RequestDisk``
+Disk >= RequestDisk, if the job ClassAd attribute RequestDisk is
-       is defined.
+       defined.
 Otherwise, Disk >= DiskUsage is appended to the requirements.
-The ``DiskUsage`` attribute is initialized to the size of the executable plus the size of any files specified in a **transfer\_input\_files** command.
+The DiskUsage attribute is initialized to the size of the executable plus the size of any files specified in a **transfer\_input\_files** command.
 It exists to ensure there is enough disk space on the target machine for HTCondor to copy over both the executable and needed input files.
-The ``DiskUsage`` attribute represents the maximum amount of total disk space required by the job in kilobytes.
-HTCondor automatically updates the ``DiskUsage`` attribute approximately every 20 minutes while the job runs with the amount of space being used by the job on the execute machine.
+The DiskUsage attribute represents the maximum amount of total disk space required by the job in kilobytes.
+HTCondor automatically updates the DiskUsage attribute approximately every 20 minutes while the job runs with the amount of space being used by the job on the execute machine.
     #.
 Memory >= RequestMemory, if the job ClassAd attribute
-       ``RequestMemory`` is defined.
+       RequestMemory is defined.
     #.
 If Universe is set to Vanilla, FileSystemDomain is set equal to
        the submit machine’s FileSystemDomain.

-    View the requirements of a job which has already been submitted (along with everything else about the job ClassAd) with the command *condor\_q -l*; see the command reference for *condor\_q* on page \ `1984 <Condorq.html#x129-91700012>`__.
+    View the requirements of a job which has already been submitted (along with everything else about the job ClassAd) with the command *condor\_q -l*; see the command reference for *condor\_q* on page \ `1984 <Condorq.html#x130-92000012>`__.
 Also, see the HTCondor Users Manual for complete information on the syntax and available attributes that can be used in the ClassAd expression.